top of page

 Continuing on, I will review existing medications and future developments.
 While doing so I'll explain brain mechanisms and will address the fundamental question (which is the subject of a heated emotional debate) of whether it is legitimate to treat desire problems with medication - the "pink pill" (7).

 Pharmaceutical companies became interested in the subject of sexuality after the success of Viagra.
 Viagra itself was not developed to solve a sexual problem, but rather to solve migraine and high blood pressure by relaxing the muscles that surround the blood vessels.
 It failed as a solution to high blood pressure and migraine.
 However, as an unexpected side effect, it was found to cause erections even in men with erectile dysfunction.
 With some persuasion, Pfizer turned the bug into a feature, and thus Viagra was born in 1998.
 The greatness of Viagra is that it only increases blood flow to the sexual organ during sexual stimulation.
-(I wrote a post on erection, the unforgettable show of Dr. Brindely and the development of Viagra here).
+(Read my post on erection, the unforgettable show of Dr. Brindely and the development of Viagra here).

 What about Viagra for women?
 Indeed, Viagra increases blood flow to the genitals when sexually stimulated.
-But increasing sexual desire is a completely different matter from increasing blood flow to the vagina, which Viagra is not supposed to do, even in men.
+But increasing sexual desire is a completely different matter from increasing blood flow to the genitals, which Viagra is not supposed to do, even in men.
 While men who take Viagra feel the erection during sexual stimulation and this can further arouse them, most women do not feel the effects of Viagra.
 Pfizer explored the possibility of using Viagra to increase desire in women, but as expected, it did not succeed.
 However, the commercial success started the race to find the "pink pill" (7).
 In 2004, Procter & Gamble obtained approval from the U.S. FDA for the first solution to increase sexual desire in women, Intrinsa.
 It was a patch that women applied to their skin and released testosterone into their bodies.
 In clinical trials, the patch did alleviate the suffering of women with desire problems, increased their sexual arousal, desire, and pleasure from orgasm.
 The debate over the approval of the patch for use was fraught between the medical establishment (the pharmaceutical companies and doctors - a group dominated by men) and a feminist group called The New View, who strongly opposed the idea of pharmacological treatment for increasing desire in women.
 This group was primarily made up of psychologists, social workers, and sociologists - a group dominated by women.
-Thus, what could have been an issue for women's benefit became a political battle charged between groups with a history of animosity: men versus women, social sciences versus exact sciences.
+Thus, what could have been an issue for women's benefit became a political battle between groups with a history of animosity: men versus women, social sciences versus exact sciences.
 The FDA did not approve the drug for use in the US.
 However, in 2006, the drug was approved in Europe but only for women who suffered from lack of sexual desire due to surgery to remove the ovaries and under strict supervision due to the fear of testosterone abuse for illegal muscle building.
 In the end, under these conditions, the marketing of the drug was not profitable, and Procter & Gamble discontinued it in 2010.
 Nevertheless, such patches can still be obtained, and estimates suggest (7) that every year in the US, millions of women (!) obtain and use off-label testosterone-releasing patches!
 Until today, it is not exactly known how testosterone causes an increase in sexual desire (in both men and women).
-It is known that the area in the brain responsible for desire is activated by a substance called dopamine, and that testosterone causes the release of dopamine in this center and also creates more receptors for dopamine in the desire center.
+It is known that the area in the brain responsible for desire is activated by a substance called dopamine, and that testosterone causes the release of dopamine in this center and also causes production of more receptors for dopamine in the desire center.
 Artificially activating the desire center causes an explosive desire (see post here).

 Even after additional clinical trials were conducted on thousands of women that demonstrated the drug's effectiveness, the FDA still did not approve it.
 In the end, the drug company launched a joint campaign with women's organizations that accused the FDA of discrimination against women since all the drugs approved in the field of sexuality until then were for men.
 So, only after a long journey that combined medical claims with social claims, the drug was approved and marketed under the name Addyi in 2016 but... with strict limitations due to safety concerns, and only doctors with a special license could prescribe it.
 It was difficult to obtain the drug and sales were poor.
 In 2019, the safety concerns were removed but the drug still failed commercially.